 Kites can be safely handled even in very strong winds by simply grabbing the (fat) leading edge

 tube close to or at the middle of the leading edge.The front lines of a kite go through the centre of the bar front and connect to the rider's harness via the Chicken Loop and are also connected to the safety leash.
 It is usually safe to grab these centre/front lines to control and secure the kite.
 Kitesurfers do this during a self landing.

 The rear lines of a kite

 connect to the ends of the control bar.
-Pulling on the control bar will power up and possibly relaunch the kite, so this is to be avoided during a rescue situation.
+Pulling on the control bar will power up and possibly relaunch the kite, so this must avoided during a rescue situation.

 The rear lines of the kite must NOT be held as this will power up the kite.

-Do not pickup or pull on the control bar of the kite during a rescue situation as the will also power up the kite.
+Do not pickup or pull on the control bar of the kite during a rescue situation as this will also power up the kite.

 Securing a kite

 - A kite can be well secured by turning it upside down on a beach with the leading edge pointing directly into the wind.